 - Instruments used (in appendices, if applicable)

 When the thesis advisor is satisfied with the written thesis, s/he will convene the thesis committee to conduct the final oral examination of the student.
-Upon successful completion of the final oral examination, the thesis advisor forwards Form 4: Final Defense to the Dean of the School of Graduate Studies.
+Upon successful completion of the final oral examination, the thesis advisor forwards Form 4: Final Defense to the Dean of The Graduate School.

 Final Thesis Submission

-When all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of the School of Graduate Studies with a single copy of the work on ordinary bond paper for Graduate School approval.
-This is due in the Office of Graduate Studies at least two weeks before the end of the semester in which the student expects to complete degree requirements.
+When all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of The Graduate School with a single copy of the work on ordinary bond paper for The Graduate School approval.
+This is due in The Graduate School at least two weeks before the end of the semester in which the student expects to complete degree requirements.
 This copy will be reviewed and marked before being returned to the student for revision (if needed).
-Upon approval of this draft, a final copy should be submitted to the Graduate School meeting the following qualifications: have 1 1/2 inch left margin, 1 inch other margins be on paper that is 8.5 x 11 inch, 20-pound weight, white or very light cream in color, acid-free, at least 25% cotton content (archival quality) paper.
+Upon approval of this draft, a final copy should be submitted to The Graduate School meeting the following qualifications: have 1 1/2 inch left margin, 1 inch other margins be on paper that is 8.5 x 11 inch, 20-pound weight, white or very light cream in color, acid-free, at least 25% cotton content (archival quality) paper.

 The final copy must be free of streaks and smudges, and must be correctly aligned on each page.

 In addition to the above print copy, all final theses must be submitted electronically as PDFs to Dr. Irene Aiken.
-Authors who are willing to have their theses added to the University’s digital archives or Institutional Repository must complete the following forms: Copyright waiver, Profile Submission, and Thesis description form.
+Authors who are willing to have their theses added to the University’s digital archives or Institutional Repository must complete the following forms: Copyright waiver (located above), Profile Submission, and Thesis description form.